MasterZap/taranis-stick-speaker/README.md

-# Tarnis Stick Position Speaker Script
+# Taranis Stick Position Speaker Script

 This is a LUA Script to speak the various stick combinations in MultiWii for the FrSky Taranis family of RC radios